How to support people’s identities

 The purpose of this webpage is to help you support others in living their authentic identities, whether you want to become an official ally or not.
 The principles on this page apply to everyone, no matter your identity, orientation, or experiences.
 They apply to people who are part of well-represented groups and under-represented groups.

-We realize that full acceptance and inclusion of all our colleagues and students and their various identities will be new to some of you.
+We realize that full acceptance and inclusion of all our colleagues and students and their various identities can come as a surprise.
 It can be a shock when someone reveals a significant truth about themselves that you did not know -- whether the truth is a matter of identity or life experience.
-You might have questions or concerns, as you learn how to be fully supportive and honor these individuals.
+You might have questions or concerns as you determine how to be fully supportive and honor these individuals.
 Keep in mind, the person is still the same person you worked with or studied with in the past.
-You just have more information about their identity or experiences.
+You just have additional information about their identity or experiences.

-Let us all work to be our best selves, and to strengthen our connections and support for one another.
+We all want to work to be our best selves, and to strengthen our connections and support for one another.
 Please join Henry Ford College in the following commitments:

-We do the work.
+2. We do the work.
 We accept personal responsibility to learn substantially about the broad diversity that makes our campuses welcoming, inclusive, and rich.
-We do not require others – especially members of underserved, under-recognized, and marginalized populations – to give us the cliff-notes version of their lives, cultures, and traditions.
+We do not require others to give us the summary (or long) version of their lives, cultures, and traditions.

-We address and refer to our colleagues and students by their chosen names.
-We use their chosen pronouns, and only their chosen pronouns, in every communication and interaction with or about them.
+3. We address and refer to our colleagues and students by their chosen names.
+We use their chosen pronouns in every communication and interaction with or about them.

-When we ask questions, we keep them respectful and dignified.
+4. When we ask questions, we keep them respectful and dignified.
 We seek reliable outside sources to inform our understanding.
-We do not ask prurient or personal questions of people we do not know.
-We respect the personal boundaries of people we do know.
-If we ask questions, we do so with the respectful understanding that they may choose not to answer.
+We do not ask overly personal questions.
+We respect individual boundaries.
+For any question we do ask, we grant respectful understanding that they may choose not to answer.

-If our students or colleagues need additional support, we help them find the resources that will meet their needs.
-We offer both on-campus support and external resources.
+6. If our students or colleagues need additional support, we help them find valid resources that will meet their needs.
+We offer both internal HFC support and external resources.

-We accept individuals as who they are.
-We honor our colleagues and students, no matter where they are in their personal journey of identity and authentic living.
-While we do not share or understand every experience others have, we stand with them, we support them, and we honor them.
+7. We accept individuals as who they are.
+We honor every person, no matter where they are in their personal journey of identity and authentic living.
+While we do not share or understand every experience others have, we stand with them, we support them, and we respect them.

 At some point in our lives, most of us have experienced some form of exclusion, or maybe even hostility or discrimination.
 Some, sadly, have faced violence.
-These are daily struggles for some members of our society, including some LGBTQ individuals.
-And the struggles are often particularly acute for trans people or those who do not -- or who choose not to -- “pass” with an identity that some others might expect them to present.
+These are daily struggles for some members of our society, especially if they are perceived as different from others.
+The struggles are often particularly acute for people who do not conform to others' expectations of who they should be or how they should dress or look.

-We ask everyone at our College to work hard to create a better community -- to maintain an unwavering commitment to the values of respect and inclusion every day of the year, not just during LGBTQ Pride or History months.
+We ask everyone at our College to work hard to create a better community -- to maintain an unwavering commitment to the values of respect and inclusion every day of the year.

-To be the kind of community we want to be, we all have to work at it.
-This begins with a commitment to treat each other with respect, all the time.
-Our College is stronger because we embrace a culture of diversity that teaches about and celebrates differences.
-We are a richer community precisely because of our diverse races, genders, identities, beliefs, ethnicities, countries of origin, ages, abilities, and other characteristics.
+To be the kind of community we want to be, we have to work individually and together.
+Our College is stronger because we embrace a culture that teaches about and celebrates real human differences.
+We are a richer community precisely because of our different races, genders, identities, beliefs, ethnicities, countries of origin, ages, abilities, and other characteristics.

 If we demonstrate these values, we will make Henry Ford College a living and inspiring example of a welcoming, inclusive, thriving community.